Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 #### Install public packs

 The commands below install software packs from a public web service.
 The available packs along with download URL and version information are listed in the **Pack Index File**.

-Check if a pack exists.
-If it does not exist install the latest version of a public software pack:
+Check if a pack is installed.
+If not, install the latest version of a public software pack:

 ```bash
 cpackget add Vendor.PackName                   # or